SloCompTech/docker-openvpn/root/defaults/example/README.md

 Then there are two options:

-1. User manualy configure settigns in `/config/openvpn` folder
+1. User manualy configure settings in `/config/openvpn` folder
 2. Your **wizard** script, configures files which will be copied to `/config/openvpn`
     - Configuration files are copied to temporary location (so they can be modified)
     - `wizard` script will be called with temporary location as first argument `$1` (folder has same structure as in examples)